Amunwe-ENE/node-docker-microservice/docs/markdown/put.md

 }
 ```

-Note that `id` and `email` are currently read only fields.
+Note that `id` and `title` are currently read only fields.

 **Header constraints**

-The application used to update the User's pages can be sent in the
+The Token used to update the User's pages can be sent in the
 header.
-Values passed in the `UAPP` header only pass basic checks for validity:
+Values passed in the `Authorisation` header will pass  checks for validity:

 - If 0 characters, or not provided, ignore.
-- If 1 to 8 characters, save.
+- If valid characters, save.
-- If longer than 8 characters, ignore.
+- If expired, ignore.

 ```
-UAPP: [1 to 8 chars]
+Authorization: ['Bearer Token']
 ```

 **Data examples**